 The second situation includes voyages on a commercial vessel transporting passengers engaged in gambling on the vessel beyond the territorial waters of the United States.
 Territorial waters of the United States are those waters within the international boundary line between the United States and any contiguous foreign country or within 3 nautical miles (3.45 statute miles) from low tide on the coastline.
-If passengers participate as players in any policy game or lottery, or any other game of chance for money or other thing of value that the owner or operator of the vessel (or their employee, agent, or franchisee) conducts, sponsors, or operates, the voyage is subject to the ship passenger tax.
-A friendly game of chance with other passengers that is not operated by the owner or operator is not gambling for determining if the voyage is subject to the ship passenger tax.
+If passengers participate as players in any policy game or other lottery, or any other game of chance for money or other thing of value that the owner or operator of the vessel (or their employee, agent, or franchisee) conducts, sponsors, or operates, the voyage is subject to the ship passenger tax.
+The tax applies regardless of the duration of the voyage.
+A casual, friendly game of chance with other passengers that is not conducted, sponsored, or operated by the owner or operator is not gambling for determining if the voyage is subject to the ship passenger tax.